Writer/Surfer

 Pitfalls and misconceptions abound, though.
 Notably, you can’t get your hands all over that fresh surfboard before slapping down plastic at the metaphorical register.
 Or, other insecurities like whether you can trust a parcel service to deliver your board to you in one piece.
 And if on the off chance you are not completely satisfied or your new board is damaged, do you have any recourse?

 To help you navigate these questions and more, we’ve done a deep dive on a number of online surfboard retailers out there to assist you in the process of buying a surfboard online.
-If you’re interested in that kind of thing.
-Which, let’s admit, while once a horribly blasphemous proposition, buying a surfboard online is becoming a very accepted practice.
-Convenience, people.
 We explored online surfboard retailers’ wares, and pored over FAQs to understand every issue relevant to potential surfboard buyers.
-We hope this guide is helpful, and if there is anything we missed, be sure to let us know, so we can follow up.

 Before launching into the guide, some quick housekeeping.
 To keep this manageable, we decided to narrow our focus on new surfboards, not secondhand ones.
-So, Craigslist is out, obvs.
-(More on the great Craigslist used surfboard search here…) And only retailers that ship to and within the U.S..
+So, Craigslist is out, obviously.
+And we only feature retailers that ship to and within the U.S..
 We also want to note that many independent board builders and labels keep a sampling of their board models on hand for immediate purchase, many of which are advertised online.
 While this can be a great way to get a board from a shaper that’s backlogged on custom orders, what we’re talking about here are truly online retailers.

 Best Shortboard for Small Surf (Best Groveler): Lib Tech x …Lost Puddle Jumper